Ad Noctum: Chapter 9

 Chapter 9

-Volker tried his best to merge with the wall of glowing Goa’uld script, body and soul.
+Volker tried his best to merge with the wall of glowing Goa’uld script.
 He tried to forget his pounding heart and his shaking hands and how just really hot he was right now.
-He tried to forget how close the walls were, how they pressed in, warm and dark and on more sides than a cube should have.
-The place where his neck met his shoulders felt like it could sense the threatening crush of all the earth and water above them.
+He tried to forget how close the walls were, how they pressed in, warm and dark and on more sides than a hollow cube should have.
+The place where his neck met his shoulders sensed the threatening crush of all the soil and water above.

 On the floor, the only Fields Medalist Dale Volker would ever meet his whole life long was, probably, bleeding to death.

-“Airlocks are built for transit,” Volker whispered, into the warm press of the dark.
+“Airlocks are built for transit,” Volker whispered into the warm, dark press of air.
 “They just are.
 That’s their whole point.”

 Tapes Guy was on his side.
-Dr. Daniel Jackson (bless his soul and his home and everyone he’d ever loved) had helped him translate each glowing symbol on the dark wall that was way too close to his face.
+Dr. Daniel Jackson (bless his soul and his home and everyone he’d ever loved) had helped Volker translate each glowing symbol on the dark wall.

 Complete translation hadn’t gotten him anywhere.

-“I’m thinking maybe you should just try something.”
-Telford was crouched over Rush, his head angled down.
+“I’m thinking maybe you just try something.”
+Telford crouched over Rush, his head angled down.

-“I have concerns about that,” Volker replied, trying to keep his voice even.
-“Actually—I have strong concerns about that.
+“I have concerns about that.”
+Volker tried to keep his tone even.
+“I have strong concerns about that.
 Looking at what these readouts say—remembering what Rush did—I.” His throat closed.

 He had a building suspicion.
 He wasn’t sure if he should say it aloud.
 Probably not.
-But it was hard to be alone in his own head with this kind of hypothesis.
+But it was hard to be alone in his own head with this particular hypothesis.
 His eyes burned.
 The symbols on the wall blurred.
 It was hard to swallow.

-“Tell me,” Volker whispered, “everything you know about the connection between Goa’uld technology and Ancient technology.”
+“Tell me,” Volker said, “everything you know about the connection between Goa’uld technology and Ancient technology.”

-“Dale, we don’t have time for this,” Telford said.
+“Dale, we don’t have time for this,” Telford replied.
 “He’s not gonna make it.
 You need to try something.”

-The problem was, Volker had tried.
+Volker had tried.
 The readouts on the wall were displays only.
 Not interfaces.
 And yet, somehow, Rush had navigated them.
 He’d swiped simultaneously across unrelated informational displays.
 Two arcs.
 Volker had spent the last fifteen minutes translating everything he could see.
-The area where Rush had swept his hands hands contained multiple readouts.
+The area where Rush had swept his hands contained multiple readouts.
 Power.
 Time.
 Radiation.
 Total Refined Naquadria.
 Water Level Behind.
 Water Level Ahead.

-“I know,” Volker said quietly.
+“I know,” Volker pressed.
 “But this is important.
 Behind every Goa’uld device—is there always buried Ancient tech?”

 Telford was smart.
-Telford was probably going to understand where he was going with this.
+Telford would probably understand where he was going with this.

 Would that be so bad?